 Income Tax Provision

 Under ASC 740, a tax position is recognized as a benefit only if it is “more likely than not” that the tax position would be sustained in a tax examination, with a tax examination being presumed to occur.
-The amount recognized is the largest amount of tax benefit that is more than 50% likely to be realized on examination.
+The amount recognized is the largest amount of tax benefit that is greater than 50% likely of being realized on examination.
 For tax positions not meeting the “more likely than not” test, no tax benefit is recorded.
 The Company has no material uncertain tax positions for any of the reporting periods presented.

 Income taxes are accounted for using the asset and liability method.
-Deferred income taxes are provided for temporary differences in recognizing certain income, expense, and credit items for financial reporting purposes and tax reporting purposes.
+Deferred income taxes are provided for temporary differences in recognizing certain income, expense and credit items for financial reporting purposes and tax reporting purposes.
 Such deferred income taxes primarily relate to the difference between the tax basis of assets and liabilities and their financial reporting amounts.
 Deferred tax assets and liabilities are measured by applying enacted statutory tax rates applicable to the future years in which deferred tax assets or liabilities are expected to be settled or realized.
-There was no material deferred tax asset or liabilities as of September 30, 2020 and December 31, 2019.
+There was no material deferred tax asset or liabilities as of December 31, 2020 and 2019.

-As of March 31, 2021 and December 31, 2020, the Company did not identify any material uncertain tax positions.
+As of December 31, 2020 and 2019, the Company did not identify any material uncertain tax positions.